ericabelson/author-affiliations/README.md

 The script expects `works.bib` in the repository directory and writes `bib_authors_with_affils.csv` when done.
 Review the script header for settings such as the email used in API queries.

+A sample `works.bib` file is included to provide the option to run a reproducible example – replace this file with your `works.bib ` file exported from ORCID.